- Cannabis legalization in Yukon

 Consumption, possession and cultivation

-You must be 19+ years of age to buy and use cannabis in Yukon.
+You must be at least 19 years of age to buy and use cannabis in Yukon.
 This is also the minimum age to buy and consume alcohol.

 Cannabis retail locations